Q1 Charting Your Course

 the latitude and longitude coordinates are shown at the bottom next to a street view image.
 It will look something like (42.995643, -84.119769) and is referred to as your absolute location.

 8. Now visit the GPS coordinates site and type in your address to get the GPS coordinates.
-Add a sentence to your my map document giving your absolute GPS location in latitude and longitude.
+Add a sentence to your Mapping document giving your absolute GPS location in latitude and longitude.
 The GPS directions will be something like:

-Then explain what your relative location to the Capitol of the United States is.
+Then explain what your relative location to the Capitol of the United States is in your Mapping document.
 Here is the location of the Capitol in Washington, DC:

 Address: The United States Capitol is located at First St SE in Washington, DC 20004.